Contractual Limitations on Damages

 A different issue is whether contractual limitations can operate to protect a person who is not a party to the contract.

 Common law tradition generally considers that the principle of privity of contract prevents a contractual agreement from granting benefits to third parties or imposing burdens on them.
 Based on this principle, courts have traditionally considered that third parties cannot claim the benefit of a clause limiting liability, and thus also of a damage limitation clause between two contracting parties, since they are not a party to that contract.
-These decisions have been considered to be too rigid, in particular between businessmen.
+These decisions have been considered to be too rigid, in particular between parties to an arm’s-length business transaction.
 In Scruttons Ltd v.
-Midland Silicones Ltd, the argument was made that the contracting party, in addition to contracting on his or her own behalf, is also contracting as an agent for the third party to whom the provisions should apply.
+Midland Silicones Ltd, the argument was made that the contracting party, in addition to contracting on that party’s own behalf, is also contracting as an agent for the third party to whom the provisions should apply.
 The situation has become clearer with the enactment of the Contracts (Rights of Third Parties) Act 1999.
 Section 1(6) of this Act provides that where ‘a term of a contract excludes or limits liability in relation to any matter references in this Act to the third party enforcing the term shall be construed as references to his availing himself of the exclusion or limitation’.

 In summary, it seems that clauses limiting damages owed by third parties tend to be more effective under common law.